sagnikdebnath07/DBSCAN_Clustering/README.md

 <br>
 This algorithm takes two hyperparameters, epsilon(eps) and minPts(min points).
 <br>
-Epsilon (eps) - It is the radius of the hypersphere neighborhood around a point.
+<b>Epsilon (eps)</b> - It is the radius of the hypersphere neighborhood around a point.
 All points inside this radius neighbors.
 <br>
 Min Points (minPts) - It is the minimum number of neighbor points to be inside the hypersphere for the other point to be considered a core point.
 <br>